-Any proposals for development should recognise and seek to protect and enhance the historic and natural landscape and local character of the Parish, including field ponds, mature trees and hedgerows, and existing field patterns.
+Any proposals for development should recognise and seek to protect and enhance the historic and natural landscape and local character of the Parish, including field ponds, mature, veteran, and notable trees and hedgerows, and existing field patterns.
 Such features should be protected and where appropriate, incorporated into any landscape design schemes and their long-term maintenance ensured.